This 5 ingredient baked ziti is perfect for busy days when you need a quick dinner idea! You can have dinner in the oven in just 15 minutes!

-I whipped up a baked ziti recipe that is super easy, but still delicious.
+This baked ziti recipe that is super easy, but still delicious.
 I know, I know, baked ziti isn’t exactly healthy, but if you use whole wheat noodles and part skim ricotta, I promise it’s not so bad!
 I’ve even made this dish with chickpea noodles which makes this dish gluten-free and full of plant-based protein!

 - 8 oz whole wheat ziti noodles